mathnet/mathnet-spatial/README.md

 Math.NET Spatial is an opensource **geometry library for .Net, Silverlight and Mono**.

-Supports Mono and .NET 4.0 on Linux, Mac and Windows.
+Supports Mono and .Net Framework 4.0 or higher and .Net Standard 1.3 and 2.0 or higher on Linux, Mac and Windows.

 Math.NET Spatial is covered under the terms of the [MIT/X11](LICENSE.md) license.
 You may therefore link to it and use it in both opensource and proprietary software projects.